rwx-research/mint-leaves/tailscale/up/README.md

 an OAuth client is not associated with any of the Users on the tailnet, it has to tag its nodes.

 Nodes created by this leaf are marked as ephemeral and are automatically removed by the coordination server a short time after they finish their run.
-The nodes are also marked preapproved on tailnets which use device approval.
+The nodes are also marked pre-approved on tailnets which use device approval.

 To use a fixed hostname: